 Is it worth the time and energy to take action on concerns about the quality of hospital care?
 Only you or your loved one can decide.
 In making the decision, think about the continued harm that might take place if you do nothing.
 And think about how the actions you take might lead to better care for future patients.

 Quality health care is doing the right thing, at the right time, in the right way, for the right person–and having the best possible results.

-To find out more about what you can do if you think you've received poor quality care, click HERE.
+To find out more about what you can do if you think you've received poor quality care, this tip sheet can help.

 copy was prepared by Carol Cronin of the Informed Patient Institute through the generous support of the Maine Health Access Foundation